 - Red inks, which often contain mercury-based or azo compounds, may contribute to chronic irritation, potentially increasing cancer susceptibility.

-So, while tattoos are not proven to cause skin cancer, they can hinder detection and may create conditions favorable to cancer development in rare cases.
+So, while tattoos do not definitively cause skin cancer, they can complicate detection and create conditions that could increase risk in rare cases.

 1. Infections